Sixteen Candles: Plot

-At Jake's house, Caroline and her friends have started a wild party.
-Jake, angry with Caroline, retreats to his bedroom and tries calling Sam, but instead is yelled at by her grandparents for waking them up, and tell him that Sam isn't interested.
-After the party, Jake is furious at the damage left behind.
-He finds Ted trapped under a glass coffee table after having knocked over the beer can pyramid the night before.
-Ted tells him Sam is interested in him and Jake confesses that he has lost interest in Caroline.
-He takes Sam's underwear from Ted and, in exchange, lets Ted take a drunken Caroline home in his father's Rolls-Royce.
-To further impress the geeks, Ted stops at Bryce and Wease's house to get Wease to take a picture of him with Caroline in the expensive car, but the finished picture only reveals the top of Ted's head.
+At Jake's house, Caroline and friends have started a wild party.
+Jake, angry with Caroline, retreats to his bedroom and tries calling Sam, but her grandparents answer, and tell him that Sam is not interested.
+After the party, Jake is furious at the damage.
+He finds Ted trapped under a table.
+Ted tells Jake that Sam is interested in him and Jake confesses he has lost interest in Caroline.
+He takes Sam's underwear from Ted and, in exchange, lets Ted take a drunken Caroline home in his father's Rolls-Royce Corniche.
+To further impress the geeks, Ted stops at Bryce and Wease's house to get Wease to take a picture of him with Caroline in the expensive car, but the picture only reveals the top of Ted's head.

-Sam's father apologizes for forgetting her birthday, and tells her that if Jake does not see what a wonderful person she is, then he is not worth Sam's time.
-She lies on the couch thinking of Jake, not knowing that he is also thinking of her.

-The next morning, Sam's mother apologizes to her for forgetting her birthday, and everyone heads to the church for the wedding.
-Jake arrives at Sam's house, where a hungover Dong miscommunicates that Sam is at church getting married.
-Jake finds Caroline and Ted making out in the back of his dad's banged-up car, and they break up.
-Jake then surprises Sam at the church after the wedding and invites her back to his house.

-That night, Jake gives Sam her underwear, and a birthday cake with 16 candles on it.
-He tells her to make a wish and she tells him her wish already came true.
-They kiss as the film fades to black.
+Sam's father apologizes for forgetting her birthday, and tells her that if Jake does not see how wonderful she is, then he is not worth her time.
+She lies on the couch thinking of Jake, not knowing he is thinking of her.
+The next morning, Sam's mother apologizes to her and everyone heads to church for the wedding.
+Jake arrives at Sam's house, where a hungover Dong miscommunicates that Sam is getting married.
+Jake finds Caroline and Ted making out in the back of his dad's banged-up car: Jake and Caroline break up amicably.
+Jake surprises Sam at the church after the wedding and invites her to his house.
+Jake gives Sam her underwear, and a birthday cake with 16 candles.
+He tells her to make a wish and she says it already came true.
+They kiss.